skydoves/sandwich/README.md

 ```

 ### Retrieve success data
-If we want to retrieve the encapsulated success data from the `ApiResponse` directly, we can use the below functionalities.
+If you want to retrieve the encapsulated body data from the `ApiResponse` directly, you can use the functionalities below.

 #### getOrNull
 Returns the encapsulated data if this instance represents `ApiResponse.Success` or returns null if this is failed.